thoughtbot/design-sprint/0-Pre-Sprint/README.md

 Notify all members of the sprint to set up the expectation of anything that they need to complete before the sprint and what to expect during the sprint.

 ### Review roles for the sprint
-**Moderator** Leads the design sprint.
+**Facilitator** Leads the design sprint.
 Guides the sprint from start to completion.

 **Recorder** Takes notes, photographs and is in charge of the documentation for the sprint.